phalcon-orphanage/docs/zh/api/Phalcon_CLI_Task.rst

 Class **Phalcon\\CLI\\Task**
 ============================

-*extends* :doc:`Phalcon\\DI\\Injectable <Phalcon_DI_Injectable>`
+*extends* abstract class :doc:`Phalcon\\DI\\Injectable <Phalcon_DI_Injectable>`

 *implements* :doc:`Phalcon\\Events\\EventsAwareInterface <Phalcon_Events_EventsAwareInterface>`, :doc:`Phalcon\\DI\\InjectionAwareInterface <Phalcon_DI_InjectionAwareInterface>`

 Every command-line task should extend this class that encapsulates all the task functionality  A task can be used to run "tasks" such as migrations, cronjobs, unit-tests, or anything that you want.
-The Task class should at least have a "runAction" method
+The Task class should at least have a "mainAction" method

 .. code-block:: php